bhklab/CREAM/README.md

 Overview
 --------

-CREAM is a new method for identification of clusters of functional regions (COREs) within chromosomes.
-It uses genome-wide maps of functional regions in the tissue or cell type of interest, such as those generated from chromatin-based assays including DNaseI, ATAC or ChIP-Seq.
+CREAM is a new method for identification of clusters of genomic regions within chromosomes.
+Primarily, it is used for calling Clusters of cis-Regulatory Elements (COREs).
+It uses genome-wide maps of genomic regions in the tissue or cell type of interest, such as those generated from chromatin-based assays including DNaseI, ATAC or ChIP-Seq.

 CREAM considers proximity of the elements within chromosomes of a given sample to identify COREs in the following steps: